Skip to content

 });

-• Or in your file script with the defer attribute, then you don't need to put a handler on the DOMContentLoaded event and get direct access to the FetchIt class:
+• Or in your own script file with the defer attribute; then you do not need to wrap the handler in DOMContentLoaded and get direct access to the FetchIt class:

 js